 - This is the first time that multicellular animals have been able to produce chlorophyll.

-- Erysia chlorotica can make their energy-containing molecules without having to eat anything.
+- Elysia chlorotica can make its energy-containing molecules without having to eat anything.

 - There is no way on earth that genes from an alga should work inside an animal cell.
 And yet here, they do.
 They allow the animal to rely on sunshine for its nutrition.
 So if something happens to their food source, they have a way of not starving to death until they find more algae to eat.

-Experiment on the Photosynthesis capacity of Erysia chlorotica
+Experiment on the Photosynthesis capacity of Elysia chlorotica

 The researchers used a radioactive tracer to be sure that the slugs are actually producing the chlorophyll themselves, as opposed to just stealing the ready-made pigment from algae.
 In fact, the slugs incorporate the genetic material so well, they pass it on to further generations of slugs.
 The babies of thieving slugs retain the ability to produce their own chlorophyll, though they can’t carry out photosynthesis until they’ve eaten enough algae to steal the necessary chloroplasts, which they can’t yet produce on their own.”